-The fact that the AMA Guides excludes consideration of work activities provides some irony to the fact that the Guides are used to compensate Injured Workers on their Workers’ Compensation cases using Activities of Daily Living.
+The fact that the AMA Guides excludes consideration of work activities provides some irony to the fact that the Guides are used to compensate Injured Workers on their Workers’ Compensation cases by considering the injury’s impact on Activities of Daily Living.
 In handling California Workers’ Compensation cases, these cases, there is always the concern that an Injured Worker may not be adequately compensated for their inability to perform their occupation, trade or job.

 Impairment Ratings and Activities of Daily Living are related.
 In certain assessments of Whole Person Impairment, there are ranges of Whole Person Impairment within the tables for particular medical conditions.
 The impact of the injury on ADLs can impact the assessment of the Whole Person Impairment by the evaluating physician.
-Certain tables, the ranges are not very large.
+In certain tables, the ranges are not very large.
 On other tables, the ranges are quite large.
-If the impact of the medical condition is significant to Activities of Daily Living, it is likely that the Examining Physician will provide a Whole Person Impairment number that is within the high range or the class or table.
+If the impact of the medical condition is significant to Activities of Daily Living, it is likely that the Examining Physician will provide a Whole Person Impairment number that is within the high range of either/or the class or table that is applicable.

 What are the Activities of Daily Living?

 Per the AMA Guides, Activities of Daily Living “include such activities as self-care, personal hygiene, communication, ambulation, travel, sexual function, and sleep. “